Setting up a C++ Development Environment

 If you do not yet have a code editor, now is the time to get one!
 There are plenty of free options for every major operating system.

-JetBrains also offer editors for C++ that work across all popular operating systems.
-Their products includes CLion for general purpose C++, as well as Rider that is tailored towards Unreal Engine specifically.
+JetBrains also offers editors for C++ that work across all popular operating systems.
+Their products include CLion for general-purpose C++, as well as Rider which is tailored towards game development specifically.

 Unlike the above three, JetBrains editors are not free.
-However, they have free education licenses if you're a student, and a free trials if you're not.
+However, they have free education licenses if you're a student, and a free trial if you're not.

 Integrated Development Environments (IDEs)